 CPAP therapy can have immediate positive effects on your sleep.
 Though there’s a period of adjustment while you get used to the feel of the pressurized air and mask, many people notice right away that there’s a difference in their energy level after a night or two of CPAP therapy.

 They may wake up without the sore throats and headaches associated with apnea, and their daytime sleepiness improves a little more each day they continue therapy.
 In fact, one study suggests that the longer you use your CPAP, the more you’ll see your apnea symptoms improve.

-If, however, you notice a backslide into your old symptoms after a while — if you’re waking up tired, if your head hurts, if your throat is raw, if you feel exhausted, or if your partner reports that you’re snoring again—don’t give up on your treatment.
+If, however, you notice any of these common side effects or a backslide into your old symptoms after a while — if you’re waking up tired, if your head hurts, if your throat is raw, if you feel exhausted, or if your partner reports that you’re snoring again—don’t give up on your treatment.
 You haven’t built up a resistance to CPAP therapy.
 Your apnea may not be getting worse.
-The issue could be far simpler: your apnea mask may have a leak.
+The issue could be far simpler: your CPAP mask may have a leak.

 Why Does a Mask Leak Matter?

 The effectiveness of your CPAP therapy depends on your getting the right level of air pressure delivered to your airway via the CPAP machine, tubing, and mask.
 This air pressure has been determined during your titration study and prescribed by your sleep medicine physician.
 It’s precisely what you need to keep your airway from collapsing.

 While all CPAP machines and masks are designed to have a certain acceptable level of intentional leak (so that you can exhale CO2), an unintentional leak from a hole or a weak seal around your nose or mouth can bring the air pressure too low, outside the acceptable range.